valpatsk/Buffer-OAuth2.0-class/readme.md

 postMessage();
 </pre>

-4. How to pos message
+4. How to post messages
 <pre>
 $content=array();
 /*